Author Topic: Sims 3 - How To: Saving folders/files to use on a different computer (Read 21934 times)

 Notes:

-If the store items have only been downloaded.
-Then they should be in the downloads folder.
+If the store items have only been downloaded, then they should be in the downloads folder.
 If you've downloaded and installed store items, they should be stored in the DCCache folder.

 C:\Users\Username\Documents\Electronic Arts\The Sims 3\Exports